(if you can’t see the entire article, click on the title above)

 Once your demo is complete, I don’t stop there – I send it to a top LA voice casting director for peer review – anything that CD notes that could be improved, and you agree with, we’ll do in a follow up session.
 For free.

 One further word about revisions: I do a lot of things to make your demo appealing to one particular party: casting directors.
-If you play this demo for your mom, dad, friends, agent, manager or whoever other than casting directors, great, but their feedback doesn’t fall under the free followup session.
-Any revisions you want to make based on their comments will be made under extreme protest, and will cost $150 per revision.
+If you play this demo for your mom, dad, friends, agent, manager or whoever other than casting directors, great, but their feedback doesn’t count.
+Any revisions you want to make based on their comments will be made under extreme protest, and will cost $175 per revision.
 Just making sure you’re informed on that.